open-plan-tool/documentation/docs/index.rst

 ======================
 **This documentation is under construction!!!**

-The open_plan is an open-source tool for designing and optimizing multi-energy carriers energy systems and operational strategies for the supply of neighborhoods, industrial parks and industries.
+The open-plan-tool is an open-source tool for designing and optimizing multi-energy carriers energy systems and operational strategies for the supply of neighborhoods, industrial parks and industries.

 Its versatility allows you to create different projects and scenarios.
 You will be able to evaluate different cases and compare results between scenarios with just a few clicks.
 We also provide you with some use cases that can serve as a reference for your own projects.